linqueta/blog/_posts/2020-05-22-rails_uuid_primary_key.md

 ##### Warning!

-When we use UUID with ActiveRecord, some methods like `first` and `last`, the Active Record sorting records by the id as default, but, UUID values aren't sequential, then, we may get an incorrect value.
+When we use UUID with ActiveRecord, when we use some methods like `first` and `last`, the Active Record sorting records by the id as default, but, UUID values aren't sequential, then, we may get an incorrect value.
 To show it, we will create some authors and search the first.

 Creating some authors with UUID on the field `id`:
 <script src="https://gist.github.com/linqueta/a7319c1435b72e35dd307e50aab23f00.js"></script>